brandonyee333/test/modules/util/portal-tools-db-schema-importer/README.markdown

 - MySQL or PostgreSQL
 - Database user with read access to all partitions
-- Previous execution of DBSchemaDefinitionExporter to generate sql schema files.
+- Previous run of DBSchemaDefinitionExporter to generate SQL schema files

 ## Usage